 1. Gear up to sound great

 As a music technology platform you’d expect us to focus on the gear you’ll need, but with podcasting the ‘rules’ are a bit different.
 It’s entirely possible - and in some cases desirable - to launch your empire using little more than a laptop and a podcasting microphone.
 Modern USB microphones like the Shure MV7 deliver exceptional results and automate the technical process to a point where you don’t even need to worry about it.
-Pair the mic with a decent set of studio headphones, like the Sennheiser HD 25, and maybe a dedicated podcast mixer, and you’re in business.
+Pair the mic with a decent set of podcasting headphones, like the Sennheiser HD 25, and maybe a dedicated podcast mixer, and you’re in business.

 For publishing, there are plenty of great podcast hosts which enable you to upload your finished pods and get them out to the world.
 We’ve had great results using Cleanfeed, where everything is taken care of within a familiar browser environment, and the audio quality is fantastic.
 There’s even a free version for anyone starting out.